rbctee/BestOfHackTheBox/README.md

 First you have to download data from the API, and then write this data to file, which in turn is used to generate two `CSV` files.

 After you get the aforementioned files, you can use the package [csvtotable](https://github.com/vividvilla/csvtotable) to generate the HTML files.

+Opening one of the two HTML files, you can sort the rows by `Real-life`, in order to get the names of the machines with the highest score for that attribute.